apache/flink/docs/dev/stream/operators/index.zh.md

             <p>
             This transformation returns a <em>KeyedStream</em>, which is, among other things, required to use <a href="{{ site.baseurl }}/dev/stream/state/state.html#keyed-state">keyed state</a>. </p>
 {% highlight java %}
-dataStream.keyBy("someKey") // Key by field "someKey"
+dataStream.keyBy(value -> value.getSomeKey()) // Key by field "someKey"
-dataStream.keyBy(0) // Key by the first element of a Tuple
+dataStream.keyBy(value -> value.f0) // Key by the first element of a Tuple
 {% endhighlight %}
             <p>
             <span class="label label-danger">Attention</span>